 - Offer may not be valid for all members.

-Buying the minimum number of points that would trigger the 40% bonus (15,000 points) would also see a Choice Privileges member buying points at ~0.707 cents each.
+Buying the minimum number of points that would trigger the 40% bonus (3,000 points) would see a Choice Privileges member buying points at ~0.86 cents each so you need to buy at least 10,000 points (pre-bonus) before you’re buying points at the cheapest available rate.

 Is This A Good Deal?

-I have to confess that I don’t keep a close eye on Choice Privileges but this looks like a reasonable deal and one that matches a Choice sale we saw in March.
-Back in October of last year, Choice was offering a 30% discount which saw its points costing just ~0.690 cents each but that sale only permitted a member to buy up to 120,000 points.
-In this sale the cost per point is marginally higher but the number of points that can be purchased is significantly more.
+I have to confess that I don’t keep a close eye on Choice Privileges but this looks like a reasonable deal and it’s one that matches the Choice sales we saw last September and last November/December.
+We occasionally see Choice offering a 30% discount which sees its points costing just ~0.690 cents each but the last time I recall seeing that sale was back in 2019 so there’s no knowing when or if that deal will return.

 Still, before there’s too much excitement about the apparently relatively low cost of points, there are a few things you need to know about Choice Privileges before you dive in.